jverbosky/coin_changer/README.md

 	ruby app.rb

-To open the app locally once it is running via *rackup*, use the following URL:
+To open the app locally once it is running, use the following URL:

 [http://localhost:4567](http://localhost:4567/)